Password Authentication for Amazon RDS and S3

 Using Amazon S3

 Develocity can use a user-managed Object Storage instead of its own embedded version.
-This has several benefits, from scalable storage to reduced operation burden and better backup and failover management.
-This appendix will walk you through using an Amazon S3 buckets to store Build Scan® data and monitoring data such as metrics.
+Benefits include scalable storage, reduced operational overhead, and improved backup and failover management.
+This page covers using an Amazon S3 bucket to store Build Scan® data and monitoring data such as metrics.

 You also need to create IAM policies and roles, but you already have permission to do that from the eksctl policies.